 As previously mentioned, one of the more glaring issues in education as a product of social conformity, is gender inequality.
 There are schools throughout the world that refuse to accept that there is a spectrum of gender identities, which can not be defined as exclusively masculine or feminine.
 These schools uphold gender roles, which are shattering to students’ social and academic well-being.
 Even if schools do accept the truth about the intersectionality of gender, there is a shortage of pedagogical materials and training that reflects a fundamental understanding and portrayal of gender’s fluid nature (see: Alber, 2017; Chidi Nduagbo, 2020; and Rafferty, 2018).
 Traditional learning materials such as anatomy and biology charts, diagrams and texts, often adhere to and highlight gender disparities by focusing on standardized depictions of gender binarism.
 Several of Novaes’ artworks call out gender inequality by critically depicting the discriminatory normative imagery and vocabulary that is prevalent in educational curricula.
 His Spelling book (2017-2019) series presents drawings of school objects accompanied by phonetically written words that are commonly used to insult and harass LGBTQ individuals.
 Sciences book: basic education re-presents anatomical diagrams in a manner that is inclusive of transgender and non-binary representations.

-Because we are in school during the formative periods of our development, schools are settings for a great deal of our most profound social, emotional and epistemological moments.
+Because we are in school during the formative periods of our development, they are settings for some of our most profound social, emotional and epistemological moments.
 Therefore, it is essential for schools to foster an inclusive environment for both academic and sociocultural development and understanding.
 An ideal character education cannot be defined or enforced, because it must allow for the complexity and fluidity of those who teach and learn in classrooms throughout the world.
-Novaes’ fictional school environment implores us to realize the problems our schools face and consider the possibilities for collaboratively creating an equal, equitable and social justice centered educational system.
+Novaes’ symbolic school environments implore us to realize and address the problems our schools face and consider the possibilities for collaboratively creating an equal, equitable and social justice centered educational system.
 Hopefully life can imitate art.